tylersuzukinelson/in-out-stub/additional_questions_to_answer.md

 integers in the DB.
 What are the pros and cons of this approach, compared to storing the IP addresses as strings?

+Pros

+* Saving the IP address as an integer takes less space in the database than storing it as a string
+* Accessing the IP address as an integer takes less time than accessing it as a string (even moreso had it been stored as UTF-8)

+Cons

+* Converting between integer and string requires additional time

 =====

 Are there any security issues present in the app itself?
 (No need to